jenna-jordan/jenna-jordan.github.io.archived/_posts/2019-09-29-my-classes-for-fall-2019.md

 - IS590DT: Data Mining
 - IS590OM: Open Data Mashups

-Note that the course descriptions, themes, learning outcomes and such are pulled from the syllabus for each respective course.
+Note that the course descriptions, themes, learning outcomes and such are pulled from the syllabi for each respective course.

 ## IS542: Data, Stats, & Info